 Always respect, always DrinkWise

-Each year in the lead up to NRL State of Origin, the NRL and AFL Finals series and Gather Round, some of the game’s heavyweights and archrivals join with DrinkWise, State Police forces, governments and support services to remind the community to Always respect, always DrinkWise.
+Each year in the lead up to the AFL and NRL Finals series, NRL State of Origin and Gather Round, some of the game’s heavyweights and archrivals join with DrinkWise, State Police forces, governments and support services to remind the community to Always respect, always DrinkWise.
 These whole-of-community collaborations remind sports fans about the importance of moderating their alcohol consumption (if choosing to drink) and always being respectful towards others.

-This campaign serves as an ongoing reminder that if people are having trouble managing their consumption or their behaviour and their choices are impacting on the safety of family or others, asking for help is okay and there are support of services available that can provide advice and assistance.
+The campaign serves as an ongoing reminder that if people are having trouble managing their consumption or if their behaviour and their choices are impacting on the safety of family or others, asking for help is okay and there are support of services available that can provide advice and assistance.

 Support services back the Always respect, always DrinkWise message